 Key Takeaways

-The time is yours to use, but starting the conversation can feel overwhelming and even a little awkward.
-It may help to remember the goals of talk therapy: to help people find relief from mental health symptoms, maintain or enhance daily functioning, and improve overall quality of life.
+It may help to remember the main goals of talk therapy: to help people find relief from mental health symptoms, support daily functioning, and improve their overall quality of life.
+Anything that affects your well-being — big or small — is worth bringing up with your therapist.

 Conversations with your therapist will depend on your personal experiences, current challenges, and well-being goals.
 If you’re not sure what to talk about first, try asking yourself: “What event or emotion prompted me to seek support, and how do I want to feel after speaking with my therapist?”
 Remember that your therapist is there to ask questions and help you figure out where it makes sense to get started.